mosip/abis-testing-kit/docs/personadata.md

-## Test data
+## Persona data

-Test data json contains an array of persona data, used in test case execution
+Persona data json contains an array of persona data, used in test case execution

 * name is the name of the the persona, name will be used in the test case to map a user
 * reference_id is an unique identifier for persona, will be used to map the persona and its cbeff.xml file